apache/tvm/nnvm/README.md

 operator fusion while being agnostic to the operator interface defintion and how operators are executed.
-NNVM is inspired by LLVM, aiming to be an intermediate representation library for neural nets and computation graphs in general.
+NNVM is inspired by LLVM, aiming to be an intermediate representation library for neural nets and computation graphs generation and optimizations.

 ## Deep learning system by parts